Sitecore/jss/docs/data/routes/docs/nextjs/migration/en.md

     /AnotherComponent.tsx
 ```

-... or they can be categorized into folders for organization.
+... or organize them into folders.
 ```
 /src
   /components